SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

    Implementing it in terms of isKnownUniquelyReferenced(_:) and copy-on-write is also probably too involved for TSPL.

-For a detailed list of of the semantic requirements, see the `Sendable <//apple_ref/swift/fake/Sendable>`_ protocol reference.
+For a detailed list of the semantic requirements, see the `Sendable <//apple_ref/swift/fake/Sendable>`_ protocol reference.

 Some types are always sendable,